 It produces 19 bar of pressure, which makes it more high end and barista style.

 I have to be honest with you – I won’t be the next big barista starlet like Berg Wu from Taiwan,who won last year’s Barista World championship.
 He is known for using less milk also in latte art and special espresso creations – something I’m a big fan of.
 I tried a few failed attempts to create Latte art (with my perfectly frothed almond milk), but there was nothing more than a heart or something paw shaped (with a little bit of imagination) which came out of my stunted-by-a-digital world hands.
+Ultimately, when it comes to knowing how to use coffee machines to produce latte art and other coffee creations, it certainly helps if you have had some barista training from a specialist like Iron and Fire!

 But I was really surprised about the well functioning foam wand of the Creatista, which was able to create stable foam even with my beloved (sugary) almond milk.
 And to be honest: on a daily basis I think it would be enough to just have the Barista feeling in the coffee production and taste… ;) But who knows, maybe one day you will find a story about my evolution in becoming a barista on this bog.